uopaluwa/dmsAngular/README.md

 - Allows execution of CRUD operations on User Account and User documents

 - Getting Started
-  - Ensure that you have the following installed: Node.js, MongoDB, Bower and gulp
+  - Ensure that you have the following installed: Node.js, MongoDB, Bower and gulp, karma

 - Clone the repo
   -  git clone https://github.com/andela-uopaluwa/dmsAngular.git